CleverOscar/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+    Closure is used twice on this function, first when we declare our personaDice() function where we return and declare another function inside where a new closure is being created when declaring a new variable that outputs a random number from 1-6.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

 c.
 What is the lexical scope of `newRoll`?
+    The lexical scope of `newRoll` is within the personalDice() function.

 ### Task 2c - Exit Ticket